Expert Clay will offer online courses, video workshops, articles, ebooks, podcasts and plenty of other digital resources.

 Are There Any Special Requirements?

 There will be minimum quality standards.
 Any topic, length or skill level is welcome.

 I have been a teacher for over 10 years and, along with pottery, I enjoy working with websites, social media, design, and photography.
-I have learned a lot while creating and running Pottery Making Info and I'm ready for something bigger and better.
+I have learned a lot while creating and running Pottery Making Info and I'm ready for something new with more possibilities.

 When I started Pottery Making Info I wanted to create something to connect, encourage and promote all the great people that work with clay.
 Now it has grown into a community of thousands of followers and subscribers that love to share and learn about making pottery.